 Free download AnyUnlock to fix iTunes encrypt local backup greyed out or uncheck encrypt local backup in iTunes in 1 click.

 iTunes is a go-to backup solution for most iPhone users as it allows them to easily and quickly create full backups of their devices.
 One of the features iTunes offers with regard to backups is the ability to password-protect your backups.
 When you tickmark the “encrypt by default”, your iTunes backups will be encrypted with a password.

-However, sometimes, you may don’t want the backup to have a password or it is not necessary to use that feature for all your backups.
-Some users complain that while they try to uncheck encrypt iPhone backup, they cannot do it because the option is greyed out.
-If you are going through this situation, we have some solutions for you.
+However, sometimes, you may don’t want the backup to have a password.
+In this case, you may need to bypass iTunes backup password or uncheck encrypt local backup in iTunes.
+However, some users complain that when they try to uncheck encrypt iPhone backup, they fail to make it because encrypt local backup greyed out.
+If you are going through this dilemma, we have some solutions for you.
 The following guide tells you the possible reasons for the issue and how to uncheck encrypt local backup in iTunes.

-Before you go ahead and find out the possible fixes, it is important to learn why you cannot uncheck the encrypt iPhone backup option.
-Learning the possible causes will help you know what to avoid doing in the future so that you don’t face this issue ever again with iTunes.
+Before you go ahead and find out the possible fixes, it is important to figure out why you fail to uncheck “encrypt local backup” option in iTunes.
+Learning the possible causes will help you know how to avoid the same issue in the future so that you don’t face this issue ever again with iTunes.